siepppie/SudokuSolver/README.md

 # SudokuSolver
-SudokuSolver for Computational Intelligence at Utrecht University
+A computational intelligence-based Sudoku solver for Utrecht University.

+# Input
-input: 81 numbers seperated by spaces (0 for empty)\
+81 numbers separated by spaces (0 for empty)
-output: solved sudoku
+#Output:
+Solved Sudoku puzzle

 # How to use
-simply run the program.cs and enter the puzzle
+Open the Program.cs file and enter your sudoku's

 # How it works
-1: read the sudoku\
+Reads the Sudoku puzzle
-2: keep track of which cells are fixed\
+Keeps track of fixed cells
-3: fill the 3x3 blocks with the numbers they don't contain\
+Fills 3x3 blocks with numbers they don't contain Selects a random block
-4: choose a random block\
-5: try all possible swaps in the block (of 2 non fixed numbers)\
-6: choose the best swap if it gives a lower or equal score than before the swap\
+Tries all possible swaps of 2 non-fixed numbers in the block Selects the best swap if it results in a lower or equal score If the score remains unchanged after multiple iterations, performs a random walk using search operators and returns to selecting random blocks
-7: if the score is the same after x iterations of doing this, do a randomwalk of S times a searchoperator (and return to chosing random blocks\
-8: Print the solved sudoku
+Prints the solved Sudoku puzzle

-score calculation:\
-sum of all the missing numbers of the rows and columns.
-A solved sudoku has a score of 0.
+Score calculation: Sum of all missing numbers in rows and columns.
+A solved Sudoku has a score of 0.